bujustin/hextech/README.md

 ## Usage

-Here is a basic example of using hextech to print all game results in LCK 2020 Summer split.
+Here is a basic example of using hextech to print the winners of each game in LCK 2020 Summer split.

 ~~~
 import hextech